fatiando/harmonica/doc/user_guide/transformations.rst

 -----------------

 We can also apply Gaussians low-pass and high-pass filters to any regular grid.
-These two need us to select a cutoff wavelenght.
+These two need us to select a cutoff wavelength.
-The low-pass filter will remove any signal with a high spatial frequency, keeping only the signal components that have a wavelenght higher than the selected cutoff wavelength.
+The low-pass filter will remove any signal with a high spatial frequency, keeping only the signal components that have a wavelength higher than the selected cutoff wavelength.
-The high-pass filter, on the other hand, removes any signal with a low spatial frequency, keeping only the components with a wavelength lower than the cutoff wavelenght.
+The high-pass filter, on the other hand, removes any signal with a low spatial frequency, keeping only the components with a wavelength lower than the cutoff wavelength.
 These two filters can be applied to our regular grid with the :func:`harmonica.gaussian_lowpass` and :func:`harmonica.gaussian_highpass`.